mignonjia/AtariBench/README.md

 ## Important Flags

 - `--duration-seconds 30`: total game budget
+- `--history-clips 3`: number of recent clips included in structured-history mode
+- `--non-zero-reward-clips 3`: number of reward/life-loss clips included in structured-history mode
+- `--prompt-mode structured_history|append_only`: choose curated history vs chronological append-only transcript prompting
 - `--max-concurrency`: how many runs to execute at once
 - `--max-retries`: retries for transient `429` and `503` failures
 - `--retry-backoff-seconds`: base backoff between retries
 - `--render-video-fps 30`: output FPS for the visualization video

+## Prompt Modes

+- `structured_history`: the original prompt style, with separate recent-history and non-zero-reward-history sections
+- `append_only`: a chronological transcript where prior assistant actions are followed by user-provided observed states, rewards, and updated instructions

 ## Output Layout